ryanwebber/ryanwebber.github.io/content/_projects/weechess-rs.md

    helps avoid most of the thread contention.

 This engine spanks the previous one in games.
-I also setup some tooling to compare versions of the engine against eachother, which has helped me tweak and improve the evaluation functions some.
+I also setup some tooling to compare versions of the engine against each other, which has helped me tweak and improve the evaluation functions some.

 ## Thoughts on Rust